Kirawang23/Lost_in_the_Distance/README.md

 - Required Python packages (can be installed via `requirements.txt`).

 ### Reproducing the Figures
-All the `log` and `predictions` are included in this repository.
-You can run the following script to reproduce all the `figure` in the paper:
+Due to upload constraints, only a subset of representative `predictions` is included.
+We will release the full set of `predictions` via Google Drive.
+All `log` are included in this repository.
+You can run the following script to reproduce all the `figure` from the paper:
 ```bash
 cd script
 python3 plot.py